sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Files used by both Samba servers and clients
+Short desc    : Files used by both Samba servers and clients
 URL          : https://www.samba.org
-Лицензия     : GPLv3+ and LGPLv3+
+License      : GPLv3+ and LGPLv3+
-Описание     : samba-common provides files necessary for both the server and client
+Descript     : samba-common provides files necessary for both the server and client
              : packages of Samba.
 ```